filiparag/wikiman/README.md

 ## About
-**Wikiman** is an offline search engine for Arch Wiki, Gentoo Wiki and manual pages.
+**Wikiman** is an offline search engine for manual pages, Arch Wiki, Gentoo Wiki and other documentation.

 Wikiman provides an easy interface for browsing documentation without the need to be exact and connected to the internet.
 This is achieved by utilizing full text search for wikis, partial name and description matching for man pages, and fuzzy filtering for search results.

-By default, Wikiman only searches manual pages.
+By default, Wikiman only searches system's manual pages.
-Follow [these](#installing-arch-wiki-and-gentoo-wiki) instructions to enable wikis.
+Follow [these](#installing-additional-sources) instructions to enable optional sources.

 ## Demonstration